top of page

 Usually, when people talk about color blindness, they are referring to the most common forms of red-green color blindness.

-The most common form of colorblindness is known as red-green color blindness and is actually a grouping of a few disorders with similar effects on vision.1
+The most common form of colorblindness is; red-green color blindness and is a grouping of a few disorders with similar effects on vision.1

 Different Types of Color Blindness